ashvardanian/SimSIMD/README.md

 include_directories(${simsimd_SOURCE_DIR}/include)
 ```

-Want to use in Python with [USearch](https://github.com/unum-cloud/usearch)?
+Want to use it in Python with [USearch](https://github.com/unum-cloud/usearch)?

 ```py
 from usearch import Index, CompiledMetric, MetricKind, MetricSignature